Rushendra10/Rushendra10.github.io/_pages/about.md

   - /about.html
 ---

 I am currently pursuing a Master’s in Computer Science at the University of Minnesota, Twin Cities, with a focus on machine learning and data-driven applications.
-I have a strong foundation in computer science and practical experience in building AI solutions, particularly in healthcare.
-My work spans machine learning, computer vision, natural language processing, and privacy-aware AI, with an emphasis on creating real-world impact.
+I have extensive research and industry experience in building AI solutions, particularly in healthcare.
+My work spans across Generative AI technology, computer vision, natural language processing, and trustworthy machine learning.

-I previously completed my Bachelor’s in Computer Science and Engineering with Honors from IIIT Sri City, where I gained research experience in transfer learning, image classification, and ML model robustness.
-I also work as a Machine Learning Research Engineer at AutomationEdge Technologies, developing generative AI solutions to automate tasks in healthcare and insurance.
+I received my Bachelor’s in Computer Science and Engineering with Honors from IIIT Sri City, where I gained research experience in transfer learning, image classification, and ML model robustness.
+I was also awarded the MITACS Globalink fellowship (CAN $9,000) which gave me the opportunity to work in-person at Trustworthy AI Lab at Toronto Metropolitan University, Canada.
+Before starting graduate school, I worked as a Machine Learning Research Engineer at AutomationEdge Technologies, developing generative AI solutions to automate tasks in healthcare, with direct impact on improving the quality of patient care and optimizing intake workflows.

-I am always on the lookout for opportunities in data science, machine learning engineering, and backend development, where I can combine research expertise and engineering skills to drive practical and impactful solutions.
+I am always on the lookout for opportunities in data science, machine learning engineering, and backend development.
+Please feel free to reach out to discuss collaboration on projects or other potential opportunities.

 News and Highlights
 ======